Find Your Perfect School

 The student teaching experience is an opportunity for hands-on experience to complete the classroom coursework.
 Check if the online education program also has a capstone course.

 Tuition and Financial Aid

 Online students pursuing an online associate degree in elementary education in community colleges agree that their tuition fees are more affordable.
-The tuition is made even more affordable with financial aid, such as federal financial aid and institutional scholarships.
+The tuition is even more affordable with financial aid, such as federal financial aid and institutional scholarships.

 Careers and Salaries of Graduates of Associate in Elementary Education Programs

 Online associate’s degrees in elementary education can lead to the following occupations.
-But if you want to enjoy career advancement, such as a full-fledged elementary teacher, you should earn a bachelor’s degree in elementary education.
+But if you want to enjoy career advancement, such as being a full-fledged elementary teacher, you should earn a bachelor’s degree in elementary education.

 Dollar figures are the average annual salary for each occupation.

 Being an assistant to elementary teachers is a great way to start your teaching career since you will gain hands-on experience in an elementary school setting.
 You will work in public and private schools, after-school programs, and preschools.

 You can be employed as a preschool teacher with an associate degree in elementary education or work under the supervision of pre-elementary teachers.
 As a preschool teacher, you will assist children through classroom instruction and play in developing their 3Rs and social skills.